watem-sedem/watem-sedem/docs/input.rst

 DTM filename
 ************

-Filename of the raster with a digital terrain model (DTM).
-This raster contains at least for every pixel inside the model domain or catchment an elevation value in meters.
+The filename of the raster with a digital terrain model (DTM).
+This raster must contain an elevation value (in meters)for every pixel inside the model domain or catchment.
-The idirisi raster must be formatted as float32.
+The Idirisi raster must be formatted as float32.

 .. note::
 	CN-WS does not take nodata values (e.g. -9999) into account.
-When a nodata value in the DTM raster is encountered, it is considered as an elevation.
+When a nodata value in the DTM raster is encountered, it is considered as an elevation value.
-	Consequently, slopes are calculated wrong.
-Thus, the user must ensure all pixels in the model domain have an elevation value, and that at least two pixels outside the model domain have a valid elevation value.
+	Consequently, slopes will be calculated wrongly.
+Thus, the user must ensure that all pixels in the model domain have an elevation value, and that at least two pixels outside the model domain have a valid elevation value.